 since i get pretty hard sabudana pearls here, i always soak them overnight. by morning they soften really well. so depending on the quality of the pearls, you can soak them overnight or for a few hours.

-sabudana pakora recipe - crisp, golden fritters made from tapioca pearls, mashed potatoes and roasted crushed peanuts.
+sabudana pakoda recipe for fasting or vrat - crisp, golden fritters made from tapioca pearls, mashed potatoes and roasted crushed peanuts.

 - ½ cup sabudana (tapioca pearls)